gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 {% image src="lockdown-iphone/wizard-content-privacy.png" caption="Choose CONTINUE" alt="locking down an iPhone: click 'continue' when shown the screen about Content & Privacy" /%}

-{% image src="lockdown-iphone/wizard-passcode-recovery.png" caption="Enter your Apple ID or skip by clicking 'Cancel'" alt="locking down an iPhone: enter your Apple ID to allow for Screen Time passcode recovery" /%}
+{% image src="lockdown-iphone/wizard-passcode-recovery.png" caption="entering your Apple ID here is recommended, but not required" alt="locking down an iPhone: enter your Apple ID to allow for Screen Time passcode recovery" /%}

 ### Setting a passcode

-At this point, if you are setting up your child's iPhone _without_ Family Sharing you'll need to click the button labeled **Use Screen Time passcode**, shown here:
+At this point, if you are setting up your child's iPhone _without_ Family Sharing you'll need to click the button labeled **Use Screen Time passcode**, shown below.
+Otherwise, you should already be seeing the screen prompting you to set a passcode.

 {% image src="lockdown-iphone/use-screen-time-passcode.png" caption="If not using Family Sharing, tap to set a passcode" alt="locking down an iPhone: click 'Use Screen Time Passcode' and set a totally unique 4-digit code" /%}

+At the next screen, enter and confirm a _4 digit passcode:_

+{% image src="lockdown-iphone/set-passcode.png" caption="Set and confirm your UNIQUE passcode" alt="locking down an iPhone: when prompted, choose a unique passcode to protect Screen Time" /%}

 {% callout type="warning" title="Choose a unique passcode!" %}

-It's very important that you choose an **entirely random** 4 digit passcode.
+It's very important that you choose an **entirely new and random** 4 digit passcode.
 Please do not use something easily guessable by your child, like a birthday, your street address, your debit card pin, or any 4 digit number you may have ever used for a padlock or alarm system, or anything like that.
 Most people re-use the same pins and combinations, so if don't choose something totally unique for this passcode, it's very likely your child will be able to easily guess it.

 {% /callout %}

-At the next screen, enter and confirm a _4 digit passcode:_

-{% image src="lockdown-iphone/set-passcode.png" caption="Set and confirm your UNIQUE passcode" alt="locking down an iPhone: when prompted, choose a unique passcode to protect Screen Time" /%}

 {% callout type="warning" title="Careful with that passcode!" %}